 We would like to take this opportunity to remind military service members that you are important to UConn, which recognizes the unique challenges you face in higher education.
 The Office of Veterans Affairs and Military Programs (VAMP) provides student support services specifically for veterans, active service members, and their families attending UConn.
 Their services include certifying VA educational benefits, assisting students in their transition to life at UConn, and providing supplemental programs and activities to student veterans.
 VAMP works closely with the Center for Students with Disabilities (CSD), which has a wealth of resources for veterans regardless of ability status.
 VAMP also works closely with state-based Veterans Centers that provide fully confidential mental and behavioral health assistance.

-Rosh Hashanah: (Sundown September 25th – Sundown September 27th): Rosh Hashanah, which is Hebrew for “first of the year,” is one of the holiest days in Judaism, celebrating the New Year, the birthday of the Universe, and the creation of Adam and Eve.
-It is part of the High Holidays with Yom Kippur, which comes 10 days later (October 4th-5th).
+Rosh Hashanah: (Sundown September 15th – Sundown September 17th): Rosh Hashanah, which is Hebrew for “first of the year,” is one of the holiest days in Judaism, celebrating the New Year, the birthday of the Universe, and the creation of Adam and Eve.
+It is part of the High Holidays with Yom Kippur, which comes 10 days later (September 24th – September 25th).
 Rosh Hashanah is a time of rejoicing and introspection; it offers an occasion to celebrate the completion of another year while also providing an opportunity to take stock of one’s life and contemplate the upcoming year.
 Traditionally, Rosh Hashanah is observed with sounding a ram’s horn on both days (unless either day falls on Shabbat), and with sweet foods like challah bread with raisins or apples dipped in honey to symbolize wishes for a sweet new year.

-UConn Hillel will hold several events for this year’s Rosh Hashanah celebration, including Erev Rosh Hashanah services and dinner on Sunday, September 25th at 6:30 PM; Tashlich and Lunch on Monday, September 26th at 9:30 AM; evening service and dinner at 6:00 PM; and services and lunch on Tuesday at 9:30 AM.
+UConn Hillel will hold services and meals for this year’s High Holiday celebrations, including Erev Rosh Hashanah services and dinner on Sunday, September 15th at 6:30 PM; Tashlich and Lunch on Monday, September 17th at 2 PM; and Erev Yom Kippur services at 5:00 PM.
 These events are free and open to the entire UConn community.
-Please visit Hillel’s website for more.
+The full calendar of services and meals is on UConn Hillel’s homepage.

 Vice President and Chief Diversity Officer